Back in lesson 3 of this series, we saw how different assets can perform differently at different times.

 Instead it issues 100,000 bonds at £1 each.
 These bonds promise to pay the owner 10% interest every year for 10 years, at which time they will be redeemed by the company (cancelled) and anyone owning the bonds will get £1 back.

 The bond issue raises £100,000.
-The company spends £60,000 of it on a new nappy shop in Chiswick – an investment in commercial property.
+The company spends £60,000 of it buying and fitting out a new nappy shop in Chiswick – an investment in commercial property.
 It keeps the other £40,000 as cash in the bank for future investment.
 The annual interest due to the bondholders is paid from the company’s earnings.

-After a while, managers get fed up with the price of their nappies going up due to rising raw material costs.
-They spend £30,000 to buy a special kind of share – an ETF – which tracks commodities like cotton.
-They hope that if cotton prices go up, reducing profits, it will be partly offset by the ETF price rising, too.
+After a while, the managers get fed up with the price of their nappies going up due to rising raw material costs.
+They spend £30,000 to buy an exchange-traded fund (ETF) tracking commodities like cotton.
+They hope that if cotton prices go up, reducing profit margins, this will be partly offset by the ETF price rising.

 Business goes well, and soon BUNS is making millions.
 It can easily pay the interest on its bonds and also pay shareholders an increasing dividend.